-We aim to minimise the risk of an anaphylactic reaction occurring at our Service by following our Anaphylaxis Management Policy.
-We will implement risk minimisation strategies and ensure all staff members are adequately trained to respond appropriately and competently to an anaphylactic reaction by adhering to a child's medical management plan and/or action plan.
-We also aim to ensure that the risk of children with known allergies coming into contact with allergens is eliminated or minimised.
+We aim to minimise the risk of an anaphylactic reaction occurring at our Service by following the

+Anaphylaxis Management Policy, developing and implementing risk minimisation strategies and following the child's ASCIA Action Plan.
+We will ensure that all staff members are adequately trained to respond appropriately and competently to an anaphylactic reaction.